 So, the above picture shows my main operating position.
 It consists of an Icom IC-756 Pro III transceiver with the matching SP-23 speaker and PS-125 power supply.
 This feeds an IC-PW1 Kilowatt Amp after passing through the Array Solutions/Hamation AS-419 and AS-419W "Bandpasser" filters and a sensor for the WaveNode WN-2 Watt Meter.
 The SM-230 Monitor has both the input to the amp and the output monitored to assure linearity.
 A microHam MicroKeyer II and Station Master provide computer connectivity, Sound Card modes, K1EL Keyer using the K8RA P-4 paddle, Antenna switching and Filter Selection.
 Everything is automated.
 Change a band and everything switches to the new band.
 Very nice.
 You can also see a HyGain rotor controller with a Idiom Press Rotor EZ installed and also computer controlled.
 The black box is the remote antenna switch I home brewed and is also automated by the Station Master.
 The microphone is a Heil PR-781 with the Heil Windscreen on the PL-2T boom and a set of Heil ProSet 3 headphones.
 You can also see the Palstar DL2K dummy load for testing and working the IC-PW1.
 All this is connected to the computer shown next.

 This is the satellite and second operating position.
 The equipment here is an Icom IC-9100 transceiver, again with matching SP-23 speaker and PS-125 power supply (I ordered the correct connector and changed it out and saved myself some dinero over the much more expensive PS-126).
-You'll also see the SDA-100 controller for the BigIR vertical with 80 Meter coil, the Yeasu G-5400B controller with GS-232A interface, and another WN-2 and another AS-419 Bandpasser.
+You'll also see the SDA-100 controller for the BigIR vertical with 80 Meter coil and over 5000 feet of wire in 60 radials beneath it, the Yeasu G-5400B controller with GS-232A interface, and another WN-2 and another AS-419 Bandpasser.
 Also the microHam MicroKeyer II and Station Master doing just about the same things as in the IC-756 Pro III station with the Station Master performing pre-amp sequencing instead of antenna switching.
 The computer here is another Jim Built based on an ASUS mother board with an Intel i7-4770K processor running overclocked at 4.3 Ghz also in a LianLi case.
 It has 32 Gb of memory, and the same SSD Boot Drive configuration as main computer above.
 A 2 Tb storage drive in a RAID 1.
 Again the Corsair Keyboard (yes, I like these keyboards - I have 4 of them).
 The microphone is a Heil HM-10 Dual.
 Headphone are also Heil ProSet 3's.
 Paddle by Kent.

 In order to get the cable in from the antennas to the rigs, I use a patch panel.
 The panel is constructed from 19" relay rack aluminum panels in a home made Oak frame/box with bulkhead connectors.
 Cables come in from the antennas via a 4" dryer duct in the wall to one side of the bulkheads.
 Patch cables from antenna ports up to the cables running to the rigs.
 A couple of Alpha-Delta switches make this a bit more versatile.
 Yes, those are Flex Hardline patch cables for the 440 and 1200 MHz antenna patches.
 [You see several patch cables disconnected.
 We had a huge line of Thunderstorms moving through the day the picture was taken.
 Makes this process very easy.]